-Now that the holidays are behind us, we’ve entered that point in the winter when it becomes increasingly more difficult to leave our warm apartments and venture out in the cold to do…well, anything.
-We think most people are probably guilty of doing the same thing, unless you live someplace beautifully warm and sunny year round, and in that case: aren’t you just sooo lucky?
+Clearly, now that the holidays are behind us, we’ve reached the point in winter when it becomes increasingly more difficult to leave our warm apartments and venture out in the cold to do… well, anything.
+We think most people are probably guilty of doing the same thing, unless you live someplace beautifully warm and sunny year round.
+In that case: aren’t you just sooo lucky?

-As a preemptive measure, we booked a post-holiday walking tour of the historic beer district in Brooklyn with Urban Oyster.
+As a preemptive measure, we recently booked a post-holiday walking tour of the historic beer district in Brooklyn with Urban Oyster.
 Yes, you read that correctly.
-A walking tour, OUTSIDE, during January… in an outer borough!
+A walking tour, OUTSIDE, in January… in an outer borough!
 Look at us, succeeding so early in the year.
-Urban Oyster offers a variety of eating and drinking tours throughout New York City, but we opted for the “Brewed in Brooklyn” tour to get us up and out of Manhattan.
+Urban Oyster offers a variety of eating and drinking tours throughout New York City, but we opted for the “Brewed in Brooklyn” tour.
+Yes, mainly with the goal of getting ourselves up and out of Manhattan.

 Our first stop: Brooklyn Brewery, where the wino swears she will get married and celebrate any other life milestone from here on out–from baby showers to retirements.
 Here, we got to go behind the scenes and see where the brewery actually makes many of its signature beers.
 Afterwards, we got to sample eight of their current brews.

-After lunch, we strolled to Most Holy Trinity and St. Mary’s Church, an intricate and gorgeous European-style cathedral where many of the brewers once worshipped.
-The church was beautifully decorated for the holidays, and we got to hear the stories behind their rows of stained glass windows and the ghost that supposedly haunts their bell tower.
+After lunch, we strolled to Most Holy Trinity and St. Mary’s Church, an intricate and gorgeous European-style cathedral where many of the brewers once worshiped.
+The church was beautifully decorated for the holidays, and we got to hear the stories behind their rows of stained glass windows.
+Warning: a ghost supposedly haunts their bell tower.

-Our last stop was the super-hipster Williamsburg bar, Barcade, which boasts an impressive list of craft beers and a wall full of vintage arcade games.
+Our last stop was the super-hipster Williamsburg bar, Barcade.
+This spot boasts an impressive list of craft beers and a wall full of vintage arcade games.
 Basically, it is a little too cool for the likes of us Upper East Siders, but we made do.

 Barcade in Williamsburg, Brooklyn

 We must say, we’re pretty proud of Urban Oyster for giving us a reason to change out of our pajamas and leave our apartments.
-We learned so much more about Brooklyn than we expected when we set out for the tour, and appreciated the added historical element, as well as our adorable guide, Laura.
+We learned so much more about Brooklyn than we expected when we set out for the tour.
+We particularly appreciated the added historical element, as well as our adorable guide, Laura.
 Our only genuine complaint is that there wasn’t enough actual beer tasting after the initial Brooklyn Brewery flight… but considering your sources, are you surprised?
-We are now carefully eyeing the Brewery, Distillery, and Winery Tour they offer in Williamsburg.
-I mean, hello.

 If you’re interested in joining Urban Oyster for a tour, be sure to check out all your options on their website!
 Walking tours range from $50-$75, and feel free to let them know that The Lazy Travelers sent you.